-If you’re unfamiliar with the popular social news site Reddit, chances are you have no idea what my headline suggests.
-For nonusers, Reddit’s functionality is relatively simple.
-Users post content, whether it be pictures, news articles, memes or gifs, then registered Reddit users have the option of upvoting or downvoting content based on how funny, interesting, creative or relevant each submission may be.
-The best content on the site will normally acquire a lot of upvotes, which in time will push the best content to the front pages of Reddit.
-Each post is divided into subreddits, which essentially are categories where similar content is posted.
-If your post is meant to be funny, (most aren’t) then you would post it to the r/funny subreddit.
+If you’re unfamiliar with the popular social news site Reddit, here’s a short summary.
+Users post content — pictures, news articles, memes or gifs, then users have the option of upvoting or downvoting content based on how funny, interesting, creative or relevant each submission is.
+The best content gets the most upvotes and will often make it to the front page of Reddit.
+The site is made up of subreddits, which are communities about any topic of interest.

+There is an overall lack of transparency, the first rule you should never break in PR.
+It ruins the integrity of the profession and makes us work even harder to fix the reputation of this industry.
 If we ever want to be respected and trusted as an industry, these practices need to stop.
-We have a code of ethics for a reason, and it needs to be followed and enforced for the long-term stability of our profession.
+We have a code of ethics for a reason, and it needs to be followed and enforced for the long-term stability of public relations.

 One Reply to “Unethical PR Pros Abuse Reddit’s ‘Ask Me Anything’ Subreddit”